seabiscuit-iv/CUDA-Path-Tracer/README.md

 Combining these two gives us a standard PBR material that can be controlled by its albedo, roughness, and metallic values.

 The code for this material's BRDF, PDF, sampling and shading logic can be found in `shaders/cook_torrance.cu`.

+## Scene and Geometry Handling

+### Triangle Mesh Rendering

+In order to support custom model loading, simple triangle mesh rendering was added early in the project, following the [Möller–Trumbore intersection algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm).
+Originally this would naively loop through all triangles, but this system would eventually be replaced by a high-performant bounding volume hierarchy.

+### OBJ Model Importing

+For more customizable scenes, 3D models made in other programs can be imported and rendered through the `.obj` file format.
+To handle this, this project uses [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader), the files for which can be found in `src/tinyobj`.
+The program doesn't any pre-rendering input assembly in order to optimize GPU memory usage: both the vertex position data and triangle index buffers are pushed to the GPU exactly as they are read in.

+### Custom Normal Buffers

+The renderer also supports passing in custom vertex normals, which have no input assembly and are also accessed via a separate set of normal indices.
+The normals are interpolated with barycentric coordinates, allowing us to use models with smooth shading.

+## Acceleration Structures